spicetify/marketplace/README.md

 - The main stylesheet is style/style.scss, which builds all the components, and compiles into style.css
 - For development, you can run `npm run watch` to live update the files as you save them
 - For building, you can run `npm run build` to just build the style.css file once

-## Notes:
-This project is a work-in-progress and is not finished, polished, or guaranteed to work.
-Use at your own risk.